Social Justice

 Young’s family started a GoFundMe to support her boys and to deal with this “unexpected tradegy”.

-Grubb has been indicted on four counts of murder, four counts of felonious assault and two counts of involuntary manslaughter, CNN reports.
+CNN reports that a grand jury indicted Grubb on four counts of murder, four counts of felonious assault, and two counts of involuntary manslaughter.
+The court set his bond at $250,000.

 To support Ta’Kiya Young’s family, visit the fundraiser here.